Dyslexia is a neurological difference with educational implications. It usually runs in families and is a life-long condition.

 There is controversy about the nature of intelligence and how to measure it, but it is a useful concept.
 It is as wrong to be expecting too much of someone with below average intelligence as it is to be expecting too little of someone with high intelligence.

-People of high intelligence who can grasp some things quickly may be very frustrated by their slowness in literacy skills.
+Pupils of high intelligence with dyslexic difficulties who can grasp some things quickly may be very frustrated or distressed by their slowness in literacy skills.

 13. Diet supplements and drugs.